timreganporter/react-blog-example/README.md

 It's a simple app to demonstrate using Redux-Thunk middleware to make asynchronous calls to an API.

-From Moder React with Redux \[2020 Update] at Udacity.
+From Moderm React with Redux \[2020 Update] at Udacity.

 ## Available Scripts